Code-Institute-Submissions/lewisbambrick-MP1_MayResub/README.md

 # Credits
 * For this project I used the Code Institute student Template [gitpod full template](https://github.com/Code-Institute-Org/gitpod-full-template)
 * ### Ideas
     - Many of the resources I reviewed from the Code Institute, such as the Love Running practice project, served as inspiration for this project.
 Among the ideas that stemmed from this earlier project were:
         * Navigation menu layout.
         * Contact Us Form.
         * Footer, Social links.
-        * The idea of using circular images.
+        * Circular image layouts.
-        * I got the idea and code help for the keyframe animation for the main image.
+        * Code for the keyframe animation for the main image.

 * ### General Content
     - text content for Outdoor Bouldering-[explore share](https://www.explore-share.com/blog/what-is-bouldering/)
     - text content for Indoor Bouldering-[Mountaineering](https://www.mountaineering.ie/Climbing/IndoorClimbing/default.aspx)
     - text content for the Scalp location [wiki-climbing](http://wiki.climbing.ie/index.php?title=The_Scalp&redirect=no)
-    - text content for gravity location [gravity-climbing](https://www.gravityclimbing.ie/)
+    - text content for Gravity location [gravity-climbing](https://www.gravityclimbing.ie/)
     - text content for Glendalough location [Glendalough](https://hikeandclimb.ie/glendalough/)
     - text content for The Wall location [TheWall](https://www.thewall.ie/)